drfloob/_tree/README.md

 # _tree

-`_tree` is a javascript library that lets you generate immutable tree data structures.
+`_tree` is a javascript library that helps you generate immutable tree data structures.
 It uses a functional programming style, in that it:

 * maintains zero internal state,